 Beautiful easy flat ground hike, to be greeted by the very beautiful Lost Lake that is a popular dipping pool during summer time.
 There is a lovely boardwalk leading out into the lake, which makes for lovely photo moments.

-For more trails in Whistler, click here for Whistler Trails
+For more trails in Whistler, click here for Whistler Day Walking Trails

 BANFF Alberta in Canada is a beautiful place to visit in summer or winter.
-Take some time to visit Bow Falls here and enjoy a nice comfortable hike as the waters gushes past furiously but spectacularly.Find out more how to get there https://www.banff.ca/index.aspx?NID=6
+Take some time to visit Bow Falls here and enjoy a nice comfortable walking trail as the waters gushes past furiously but spectacularly.Find out more how to get there https://www.banff.ca/index.aspx?NID=6

 HOTEL RECOMMENDATION: Stay at the gorgeous Fairmont Banff Springs Hotel and be indulge in the best.

-Slow and scenic walk around the beautiful world renowned Lake Louise.
+Looking for day hikes in British Columbia?
+Slow and scenic walking trail around the beautiful world renowned Lake Louise.
 Be dazzled by the spectacular view with the sunlight reflecting off the picturesque snow-capped mountains.
 The lake freezes up in winter and you can witness ice carvings in that season!

 HOTEL RECOMMENDATION: Breathtaking view stay at The Fairmont Chateau Lake Louise Hotel.

-Go uphill among the forest to reach the Agnes Lake.
+Go uphill among the forest on a relaxing hiking trail reach the Agnes Lake.
 There is a teahouse there to relax and enjoy a nice hot cup of coffee after your successful arrival.